jabranham/personal-website/content/post/using-pandoc-export-to-word.md

 ## Set up an alias
 *HT to [Brendan Apfeld](http://brendanapfeld.com/) for this tip.*

 If you're frequently converting the same thing (your prospectus, say, or a chapter of your dissertation), you can set up an alias to make this quick.
-Just stick something like this in the file: `~/.bashrc` (on linux/mac, windows is more complicated):
+Just stick something like this in the file: `~/.bashrc` (on linux, mac users may want to use `~/.bash_profile`, windows is more complicated):

 ```shell
 alias convert_proposal="pandoc --reference-docx=/home/alex/Dropbox/reference.docx proposal.tex --bibliography=bib_file.bib -o proposal.pdf"